-The Fund is monitored to ensure it continues to meet the minimum 50% threshold.
+The Fund is monitored to ensure it continues to meet the minimum threshold of 50%.
 Where the Investment Manager determines that a holding in the Fund's portfolio does not meet its good governance thresholds, the Investment Manager will engage with the relevant issuer in order to seek to bring it into compliance.
 If engagement with the relevant issuer is not deemed appropriate or engagement subsequently proves unsuccessful, the Investment Manager will consider its position and shall, if necessary and to the extent possible based upon market conditions and any specific investment considerations, attempt to divest the holding from the Fund.

 The Investment Manager's investment decisions are based on internal research, which encompass both its proprietary financial underwriting and ESG assessment.
 Furthermore, the investment professionals responsible for evaluating and valuing fixed income instruments are also responsible for their ESG assessment and forms an integral part of the Investment Manager's analysis.
 External sources of research/data typically from the issuer are utilized to understand market consensus and gather data but often research availability can be limited.
-To supplement its ESG research, the Investment Manager's team also has access to third-party resources.
+To supplement its ESG research, the Investment Manager's team also has access to third-party resources, which provide institutional investors with issuer-specific ESG data.